RV Buyers' Guide – Working Out a Budget for Your First Motorhome

 To buy new or secondhand

-Check out everything you need to know when buying a used motorhome or specifically, a premium ex-rental motorhome.
+Check out everything you need to know when buying a used motorhome or a premium ex-rental motorhome.

 Important factors to consider

-• How well established is the motorhome brand in New Zealand?
-Has it been around for a while and is it well supported?
+• How well-established the motorhome brand is in New Zealand — has it been around for a while, and is it well supported?

-Also consider whether importing a motorhome from the UK is a more economical option.
+Look at these other factors that influence the cost of a motorhome.
+Also, think about whether importing a motorhome from the UK is a more economical option.

 Overview of the sale price of a motorhome

-Nothing beats spending plenty of time researching new and secondhand markets to get a feel for what people are paying.
+Nothing beats spending time researching new and secondhand markets to get a feel for what people are paying.
+The table below provides ballpark figures for the cost of certain types of recreational vehicles.

 Cost

-Type of Vehicle
+Type of Vehicles

-$50,000 - $100,000 Early 2000s, imported or ex-rental, secondhand vehicle that’s a van-style conversion on a reliable chassis*
+$50,000 - $100,000 Early 2000s, imported or ex-rental, secondhand recreational vehicles that are van-style conversions on a reliable chassis*

-$100,000 - $140,000 Low spec, new import vehicle, or an NZ new entry-level motorhome
+$100,000 - $140,000 Low spec, new import recreational vehicles, or NZ new entry-level motorhomes

-$140,000 - $180,000 Late model, Kiwi-made motorhome that’s self-contained with good specs
+$140,000 - $180,000 Late model, Kiwi-made motorhomes that are self-contained with good specs

-$180,000 - $250,000 High-end vehicle with interior designs and plenty of extras
+$180,000 - $250,000 High-end recreational vehicles with interior designs and plenty of extras

-$250,000 - $350,000 The pinnacle of lux with interior designs, optional extras for your lifestyle and high specs
+$250,000 - $350,000 The pinnacle of lux motorhomes with interior designs, optional extras for your lifestyle and high specs

-*This may not be Certified Self Contained (CSC) meaning it’s unlikely to be suitable for freedom camping.
+*This may not be certified self-contained (CSC) — meaning it’s unlikely to be suitable for freedom camping.

 RS22276_RS22276_Nape_Nape_08-scr